Mark Pulliam: Lawyer, Writer, and Activist

 59:41.33 – Brian David Crane

 And actually the outcomes are horrific for those involved.
-Well it’s well yeah, he had good intentions or he had like you know, he said he he he was he was wearing the right clothing I don’t know with ah framing it correctly.
-But, it just creates this yeah real lack of accountability bothers me.
+Well, he had good intentions or he said he was wearing the right clothing.
+I don’t know with framing it correctly, but it just creates this real lack of accountability bothers me.

 59:58.32 – Mark Pulliam